Skip to main content

 Track your full intake

-Formulate's free desktop app aggregates Zinc (and ~40 other nutrients) across every supplement in your stack — flagging underdoses, overlaps, and upper-limit overshoots in one view.
+Formulate's free web app aggregates Zinc (and ~40 other nutrients) across every supplement in your stack — flagging underdoses, overlaps, and upper-limit overshoots in one view.

 Medical disclaimer.
 This page is educational and does not replace advice from a qualified healthcare provider.
 Targets and upper limits are general adult reference values; individual needs vary by age, sex, pregnancy status, and clinical context.